Papooch/nestjs-cls/docs/docs/03_features-and-use-cases/06_proxy-providers.md

 Apart from the built-in `CLS_REQ` and `CLS_RES` proxy providers, custom Proxy Providers cannot be _reliably_ injected into other Proxy Providers, because there is no system in place to resolve them in the correct order (as far as Nest is concerned, all of them have already been bootstrapped, so it can't help us here), so it may happen, that during the proxy provider resolution phase, a Proxy Provider that is injected into another Proxy Provider is not yet resolved and falls back to an empty object.

 There is an open [feature request](https://github.com/Papooch/nestjs-cls/issues/169) to address this shortcoming, but until then, refer to the manual [Selective resolution of Proxy Providers](#selective-resolution-of-proxy-providers) technique.
+You can also leverage the [strict](#strict-proxy-providers) mode to find out which Proxy Providers are not yet resolved.